nickathens/wardrobe/README.md

 The repository now integrates a U^2-Net based cloth segmentation model.
 When the pre-trained weights are available, real segmentation masks are produced for images sent to the `/parse` endpoint.
-If the weights are missing, the parser falls back to dummy data so the rest of the application continues to work.
+If the weights are missing, the parser computes a very coarse split of the image to approximate upper and lower body regions so the rest of the application continues to work.

 ## Setup